elesiuta/pyxargs/README.md

   -P P, --procs P       split into P chunks and execute each chunk in parallel
-                        as a separate process and window with byobu or tmux -c c, --chunk c       runs chunk c of P (0 <= c < P) (without multiplexer) -i, --interactive     prompt the user before executing each command, only proceeds if response starts with 'y' or 'Y' -n, --dry-run         prints commands without executing them
+                        as a separate process and window with byobu or tmux -c c, --chunk c       runs chunk c of P (0 <= c < P) (without multiplexer) --no-mux              do not use a multiplexer for multiple processes -i, --interactive     prompt the user before executing each command, only proceeds if response starts with 'y' or 'Y' -n, --dry-run         prints commands without executing them